Easy Homemade Cake Toppers That Make Every Slice Look Stunning

 • ½ cup melted chocolate

-• 1 cup strawberries (halved)
+• 1 cup fresh strawberries, halved

-• ¼ cup chopped nuts
+• ¼ cup chopped almonds or walnuts

 Directions